tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 If you can qualify the level of development effort based on different audience types, this will provide more realistic information.
 You can still answer the exec's question &mdash; how difficult is this product to implement &mdash; without falling prey to promises of implementation ease.

-By the way, it's worth noting that marketers often have a superficial technical understanding of a product, so they usually cannot make judgments about the implementation difficulty.
+By the way, it's worth noting that marketers often have a superficial technical understanding of a product, so they usually cannot make judgments about the implementation difficulty anyway.
 They might be going off of an internal engineer's observation that it's "straightforward" or that it "should be easy to implement" or that "most engineers should find this familiar."
 What the marketer might not realize is that engineers usually make these estimations by assuming the audience has the same knowledge level and background as the engineer.
-Unfortunately, most marketers remain within the pre-sales context and so rarely see the post-sales realities, where many support cases and threads spring up with confused or frustrated users.
+Unfortunately, most marketers remain within the pre-sales context and so rarely see the post-sales realities, where many support cases and threads spring up with confused and frustrated users.

 Beyond adjectives about easiness, in the previous Lambda examples, the marketing copy uses terms like "virtually any," "automatically," "precisely," and "favorite."
-These superlatives don't usually get used in documentation, which tends to be more factual and plain-speaking.
+These superlatives aren't usually used in documentation, which tends to be more factual and plain-speaking.
 Marketing tries to get users excited about a product by embracing these extreme adjectives, while documentation isn't overtly trying to sell or hype anything.

 ## Key differentiators in product overviews